 An Angler's Guide to Stream Temperatures

 Do you carry a thermometer when you fish?
 If you do, you’re most likely using it to check rising water temperatures during the later summer.
-But did you know that your thermometer can be really used to uncover all kinds of fishing clues?
+But did you know that your thermometer can be useful to uncover all kinds of fishing clues?
 Like how temperature certain temperatures cause different fish behaviors, and when you can expect certain bugs to hatch.
 Think of this as your temperature cheat sheet.

 As I already stated, the most important reason to carry a thermometer is to watch out for rising water temperatures during late summer.
 Here are the temperatures you’re watching out for: